History of The Senior Citizen’s Association of Peterborough / Mapleridge Recreation Centre

 The house was inspected and considered to be entirely suitable for a Recreation Centre and recommended that it be purchased for the asking price.
 With only $4,000 a new well organized campaign had to be started.
 The campaign successfully raised an additional total of $19,000.
 This meant the Association had enough money to pay for the building with money left over to make certain alterations and renovations.

 By the end of the first year it became apparent the building would have to be enlarged due to the growing interest in the club’s activities.
 In November 1964, the addition was officially opened and more programs were started such as carpet bowling, bingo, square dancing and a physical fitness program.
-A newsletter was also started in the mid seventies to keep members informed.
+A newsletter was also introduced in the mid seventies to keep members informed.

 In 1973 the Association applied for and received its first grant and a number of alterations were again done.
 The garage was transformed into a craft room and a craft shop for permanent display and sale of craft work was added.